mapzen/opzworks/README.md

 # OpzWorks CLI

-Command line interface providing a workflow for interacting with AWS OpsWorks chef cookbooks, and other useful tools like ssh.
+Command line interface for managing AWS OpsWorks chef cookbooks and stack json, as well as other OpsWorks centric tasks such as generating ssh configs for OpsWorks instances.

 ## Build Status